GRIDAPPSD/pyvvo/docs/build_docs.rst

     WARNING:root:Some reference(s) did not get updated in main_loop.rst, and are thus not defined in main_loop.tex: ['\\ref{flow:update-glm-manager}']

+For an unknown reason, Brandon had troubles where the docs would not always get completely updated after building.
+There's a simple fix: delete the `doctrees` and `html` directories and build again.

 Viewing the Built Documentation
 -------------------------------